telosys-tools-bricks/telosys-vscode-extension/README.md

 2. In the search box, write "telosys".
 3. The Telosys plugin should appear, just click on "Install", wait for installation completion then hit "Reload" and you're done !

+**ADDITIONAL** : If you want to use Telosys-CLI from VSCode :
+1 - Install Telosys-CLI by following the instructions at [the Telosys-CLI repo](https://github.com/telosys-tools-bricks/telosys-cli)
+2 - In Visual Studio Code, use the Ctrl+Maj+C keybinding to start a new console, then type "tt".
+Telosys-CLI will start at your project's folder.

 ## License

 This package uses the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.en.html) (See the LICENSE file in this repository).